balikis-Gbadamosi/balikis-Gbadamosi.github.io/_pages/teaching-philosophy.md

 me, shapes every value I bring into the classroom.
 I did not always have a teacher who saw me as a whole person.
 I experienced the weight of cognitive load, of coming to class carrying life alongside coursework.
-These experiences are not incidental to my teaching — they are central to it.
+These experiences are not incidental to my teaching, they are central to it.
 I enter the classroom as a teacher of the whole student, guided by the belief that empathy, intentionality, and care are not soft additions to good pedagogy.
 They are the foundation of it.